Redheris/Mapart-Helper/README.md

 to their display names.
 You can use this file to quickly identify a specific preset and to safely change its filename.

-If you change any of these files or add new presets, make sure to update the data in-game — either by pressing the “Update from files” button in the **Presets Editor**, or by running `/mart palette update`.
+If you change any of these files or add new presets while playing the game, make sure to update the data in-game — either by pressing the
+“Update from files” button in the Presets Editor, or by running `/mart palette update`.

 ---